DanEscasa/RepData_PeerAssessment1/PA1_template.md

 ##   2
 ```

-So, from the plot, on average there is negligible activity from midnight (see below) to around 5:30 in the morning, slowly climbing at around 7:00, and a spike of over 200 steps at around 8:30.
+So, from the plot, on average there is negligible activity from midnight to around 5:30 in the morning, slowly climbing at around 7:00, and a spike of over 200 steps at around 8:30.

 From then on, there is a minimum of 25 to a maximum of 100 steps, and activity dies down starting close to 11:30 PM.